xinzhou93/CS280A/content/Project 5A.md

 </div>

 **Observations:**
-- The text prompt completely changes the style—instead of preserving the Campanile's identity, the model transforms it into snowy mountain village scenes
+- The text prompt completely changes the style—instead of preserving the Campanile's identity, the model transforms it into cyberpunk cityscapes
-- At **i=1** (heavy noise): Almost fully reimagined as an oil painting landscape
+- At **i=1** (heavy noise): Almost fully reimagined as a neon-lit city
-- At **i=20** (light noise): The tower structure is preserved but takes on an oil painting aesthetic
+- At **i=20** (light noise): The tower structure is preserved but takes on a cyberpunk aesthetic with glowing lights

 ### Custom Image 1 → "a portrait of an ancient tree"